Accounting integrations: examples, benefits, and tools

 Accounting integration tools

-Given all these challenges, you’ll likely want to outsource your accounting integrations.
+Given all the challenges mentioned earlier, you’ll likely want to outsource your accounting integrations.
 To help you do so successfully, we’ll highlight popular tools you can use for internal and customer-facing accounting integrations.

 Accounting integration tools for internal use cases